Christopher Steven Brown

-Christopher Steven Brown (also known as CB and Chris Brown; born May 16, 1984, Flint, Michigan) is an American music executive.
+Christopher Steven Brown (also known as CB and Chris Brown) is an American music executive.

-Early life and education

-Chris was born in Flint, Michigan and started to work in the mortgage industry at the age of 19.
-In 2009, he left the industry when the market crashed due to the Subprime mortgage crisis.
-Brown then changed career and graduated from the Connecticut School of Broadcasting in 2014.

 Career

 After graduating from the Connecticut School of Broadcasting, Brown began his career as a former executive of Citadel Communications.
 In 2014 and 2015 Brown was the co-host of the Home and Castle Television series.

 Brown served as the Senior National Director of Pop at Sony Music.

 Some of Brown's credits include multi-platinum awards.

 In March 2020, Brown was nominated in the "Indy Record Executive" category of the WorldWide Radio Summit awards.
 The award was won by Daniel Glass from Glassnote Music.